Twin Cities Hospitals Getting Creative To Fill Hundreds Of Jobs: 'It's Been A Struggle'

 “Just to be able to support our team, to fill these positions quickly to support our community and our customers,” Gibbons said.

-Other health systems across Minnesota report similar problems with smaller candidate pools and a competitive job market.MORE NEWS: Parosmia: COVID Side Effect Can Make Food Smell Rancid, Last Up To 2 Years
+Other health systems across Minnesota report similar problems with smaller candidate pools and a competitive job market.MORE NEWS: Motorist Crashes Into Apple Valley Restaurant, 6 Suffer Minor Injuries

 Park Nicollet is also hosting a career fair Tuesday, Aug.
 31, 10 a.m. to 6 p.m.